vaibhavkharbanda/superHeroAPI/README.md

 # Super Hero API
-Fetch all the data from the Super hero API and present the output in a very good format A custom-crafted superhero search engine to know your superhero better!
+Fetch all the data from the Super hero API and present the output in a very good format.
+A custom-crafted superhero search engine to know your superhero better!
 Made with love using HTML + CSS + VanillaJS + FontAwesome(for icons)

 ## A Gateway to your favourite superhero world